5 tips to reduce the stench and the embarrassment of body odour

 However, before reaching for the aluminium-based antiperspirant to nuke the smell and everything else under there, consider natural alternatives that will promote the overall health of your body and not shut down natural processes.
 Toxins are prevented from being released through the sweat glands under your arms each time you whack on the aluminium antiperspirants.
 Those toxins get recirculated around your body to cause you even more grief.

 Be aware that just because a product says it’s all-natural or aluminium-free doesn’t necessarily mean it’s good for your skin.
 Arsenic is natural, poison ivy is natural.
-A lot of deodorants in this category use sodium bicarbonate or bicarb soda to keep the BO-causing bacteria at bay.
-When used as the main ingredient and left on your skin, it is working away to damage the protective acid layer of your skin and takes a few weeks to a few months to heal.
-During this time of stopping with the bicarb, the BO-bacteria can go nuts.
+A lot of deodorants in this category use sodium bicarbonate or magnesium hydroxide or ethanol alcohol to keep the BO-causing bacteria at bay.
+When used as a main ingredient and left on your skin, they corrode away and damage the protective acid layer of your skin and takes a few weeks to a few months to heal.
+During this time of stopping with these products, the BO-bacteria can go nuts.

 Lavilin deodorants use a combination of gentle herbal extracts and probiotics to nourish the skin and reduce the odour-causing bacteria without harsh chemicals.
 No aluminium, no parabens, no ethanol alcohol, no phthalates, no paraben preservatives.
 No more smell.
 For up to 7 days.
 Showering, swimming and exercising don’t wear it out.
 Lavilin underarm deodorant cream is the longest-lasting deodorant in the world.
 Confidence to put your arms up.